johnakis45/vacation_portal/README.md

 - This project is vulnerable to sql injection
 - It does not use a router
-- Not all tests are not implemented
+- Not all tests are implemented
 - Classes like Controller and DbhModel should be abstract
 - Websockets could be used for automatically refreshing the page